 Half-Semester and Partial Term Courses

 Enrollment in some courses is restricted to certain student populations.
-If you would like this restriction waived, you will need to request permission from the instructor or department that offers the course.
-They will need to sign the add/drop slip in the waiver section.
-There must also still be a seat available in the course at the time of processing this schedule change.
+To waive a restriction, permission from the instructor or department that offers the course will be necessary.
+There must also still be a seat available in the course at the time of processing this type of schedule change.

 R-Credit Courses (required courses)